Tie::Hash - phpMan

 The methods "UNTIE" and "DESTROY" are not defined in Tie::Hash, Tie::StdHash, or

 Tie::ExtraHash.
-Tied hashes do not require presense of these methods, but if
+Tied hashes do not require presence of these methods, but if defined, the

 "SCALAR" is only defined in Tie::StdHash and Tie::ExtraHash.

-Tie::Hash, Tie::StdHash, or Tie::ExtraHash.
-See "SCALAR" in pertie to find out what
+Tie::StdHash, or Tie::ExtraHash.
+See "SCALAR" in perltie to find out what happens when

 MORE INFORMATION

-etc.) show examples of general tied hashes, as does the Config module.
-While these
+show examples of general tied hashes, as does the Config module.
+While these do not

 Generated by $Id: phpMan.php,v 4.55 2007/09/05 04:42:51 chedong Exp $ Author: Che Dong